baha2r/robotiq3f_py/README.md

 # robotiq_3f_gripper
-Control robotiq 3f gripper using modbus client
+Control robotiq 3f gripper using modbus client and python

 # Control
 Using GripperController class, you can control the gripper with different modes, different speeds or different force applied.